Last Updated on January 8, 2024

 Children living in homes with gas stoves are 42 percent more likely to experience symptoms associated with asthma while 24 percent are likely to be diagnosed with lifetime asthma.

-Children are more susceptible to health conditions associated with air pollution because they have higher breather rates and greater levels of activity.
+Children are more susceptible to health conditions associated with air pollution because they have higher breathing rates and greater levels of activity.
 Plus, they have immature respiratory and immune systems.

 how long do induction stoves last?